 Looking for more ways to make the most of St. Patrick's Day?
 Check out these 5 Fun Things to Do for St. Patrick's Day in NYC.

-Attracting a slightly older, more demure crowd than some of the Upper East Side's rowdier neighborhood pubs, cozy, no-frills Ryan's Daughter touts a dedicated locals following.
-Walls are plastered with old movie memorabilia (much of which nods to the bar's namesake 1970s film, about an Irish woman's affair with a British officer), along with nostalgic photos of Ireland, while the quirky, eclectic decor gives way to a smattering of seemingly random items, from cowboy boots to prosthetic legs (bartenders—some of them Irish—can fill you in on the stories behind them, racked up over the course of the bar's 35-year-long history).
+This pub attracts a slightly older, more demure crowd than some of the Upper East Side's rowdier neighborhood pubs.
+The no-frills Ryan's Daughter touts a dedicated locals following.
+Walls are plastered with old movie memorabilia (much of which nods to the bar's namesake 1970s film, about an Irish woman's affair with a British officer) along with nostalgic photos of Ireland.
 Order up a Guinness or an Irish coffee, grab some free chips, and perhaps have a go at shooting hoops courtesy of their in-pub basketball game.
 A second floor with a full bar is open for spillover on weekends and during special events like the parade.

-This Irish pub and American restaurant pairs a generous selection of draft and craft beers with pub grub favorites (like burgers and fish-and-chips), sprinkled in with Irish specialties like Irish beef stew, shepherd's pie, and traditional Irish breakfast (Irish sausage, bacon, fried egg, black and white pudding, baked beans, and Irish soda bread).
-Doc Watson's reels in crowds with occasional live music and always keeps things interesting with its digital jukebox and regular food and drink specials.
-It'll be elbow-to-elbow on St. Paddy's Day, but well worth it for the bagpipe players who regularly frequent the joint post-parade; plus, you can sneak out to the outdoor garden or sidewalk seating for a breather.
+Doc Watson's pairs a generous selection of draft and craft beers with Irish specialities like Irish beef stew, shepherd's pie, and traditional Irish breakfast (Irish sausage, bacon, fried egg, black and white pudding, baked beans, and Irish soda bread).
+The pub reels in crowds with occasional live music and always keeps things interesting with its digital jukebox and regular food and drink specials.
+It'll be elbow-to-elbow on St. Paddy's Day, but the crowd is worth it.
+Bagpipe players regular play here post parade, and it's a treat you don't want to miss.

-This contemporary take on the Irish pub wins neighborhood crowds with its wood-paneled bar, exposed brick walls, and oak barrel table decor, all rounded out by a pool table and skee ball machine.
+Merrion Square Pub is a contemporary take on the traditional joint.
+There is a wood-paneled bar, exposed brick walls, and oak barrel table decor.
+Crowds gather around the pool table and skee ball machine where complete strangers bet each other a pint.
 Expect a friendly waitstaff to dole out more than two dozen beers on tap, including plenty of craft and seasonal brews.
-It's all offered up at a great value, to boot—the bar offers a free hamburger with the purchase of a drink, and free wings with the purchase of a pitcher during weekday happy hour; a light bar menu is available otherwise.
+If you want to go back on a weekday, you'll find a bargain.
+The bar offers a free hamburger with the purchase of a drink, and free wings with the purchase of a pitcher during weekday happy hour.

-Small it may be in size, but not in character.
-Patrons frequent this one-room Upper East Side pub for its laid-back vibe and charming Irish barkeeps.
-Plus, pints are affordable and the atmosphere is refreshingly grown-up for what can be an otherwise raucous neighborhood bar scene.
+This pub is definitely one of the smallest; it's only one room.
+But it makes up for it in character.
+Patrons frequent this bar for its laid-back vibe and charming Irish barkeeps.
+Pints are affordable and the atmosphere is refreshingly grown-up for what can be an otherwise raucous neighborhood bar scene.
 Happy hour deals, darts, trivia nights, and a jukebox only add to the intimate pub's appeal.